tapframe/NuvioStreaming/README.md

   [![License][license-shield]][license-url]

   <p>
-    A modern media hub built with React Native and Expo.
+    A modern media hub for Android and iOS built with React Native and Expo.
     <br />
-    Stremio Addon ecosystem • Cross-platform • Offline metadata & sync
+    Stremio Addon ecosystem • Cross-platform
   </p>

 </div>

 ## About

-Nuvio Media Hub is a cross-platform app for managing, discovering, and streaming your media via a flexible addon ecosystem.
-Built with React Native and Expo.
+Nuvio Media Hub is a cross-platform app for managing and discovering media, with a playback-focused interface that can integrate with the Stremio addon ecosystem through user-installed extensions.

 ## Installation